 JD/MPH ADMISSIONS AND PROGRAM REQUIREMENTS

-Candidates must meet the entrance requirements for both the Juris Doctor and Master of Public Health degree programs, and must notify both programs at the time of application that s/he intends to pursue the dual JD/MPH degree.
+Candidates must meet the entrance requirements for both the Juris Doctor and Master of Public Health degree programs.
 Students will be admitted into each program separately, and completion of one degree is not contingent upon completion of both.

 Applicants to the JD/MPH Program must be admitted to the Cecil C. Humphreys School of Law, the University of Memphis Graduate School, and the MPH Program.
-Please click here for the application form for the JD/MPH dual degree program.
+Please click here to apply and here for more information.

 Questions about the JD/MPH Program?